powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 **fixRemoteVoltageTarget**
 If true, runs a preprocessing algorithm to identify remote voltage settings that may cause convergence issues and removes them automatically from voltage control.

-Two categories of problematic settings are identified:
-  - incompatible voltage targets, when two electrically closed controlled bus, separated by smal impedances, have different voltage targets. in some situtations, this could lead to a failure in the Newton-Rapshon convergence.
+Two voltage targets are considered incompatible, when they are separated by small impedances, and have quite different voltage targets.
+In some situtations, this could lead to a failure in the Newton-Rapshon convergence.
-  - unrealistic voltage targets that may cause a strong drop of the generators local voltage when trying to maintain their remote target voltage.
-    These situations are usually correctly handled however if the **voltageRemoteControlRobustMode** is set to true.

-**Note** : A preferred solution is to identify problematic voltage settings using the RemoteVoltageTargetChecker.findElementsToDiscardFromVoltageControl that can be run on a Network.
+**Note** : In situations where the network configuration can be modified (for example when preparing a forecast network configuration) a preferred solution is to identify problematic voltage settings using the RemoteVoltageTargetChecker.findElementsToDiscardFromVoltageControl that can be run on a Network.
 This java method returns the problematic voltage settings and the reason.
 Users can then use this result to fix the network data.